 Mel Blanc was truly the "Man of a Thousand Voices."
-The list of cartoon characters he brought to life goes on and on… Bugs Bunny, Daffy Duck, Barney Rubble, Marvin the Martian, Foghorn Leghorn, and so many more.
+The list of cartoon characters he brought to life goes on and on… from Bugs Bunny and Daffy Duck, to Barney Rubble, Marvin the Martian, Foghorn Leghorn and so many more.
 Movie critic Leonard Maltin once noted, "It is astounding to realize that Tweety Bird and Yosemite Sam are the same man!"

-Blanc would have turned 104 today, and even more than 20 years after his death, the voices he created are instantly recognizable to generations of viewers.
+Even more than 20 years after Blanc's death, the voices he created are instantly recognizable to generations of viewers.
 We've collected a few of our favorites to watch (and listen to!) in honor of this comedy great.

 Blanc voiced both Sylvester the Cat and Tweety Bird, two of the all-time classic cartoon rivals.